Pan Am's Fabled Gateway to The Pacific by Doug Miller

 During the run of the fair, Pan Am was working hard to build up its Pacific route network.
 For a brief period in 1939, with the inauguration of Pan Am's corresponding transatlantic service, it was now possible to fly completely around the world on commercial airways.
 Even after war broke out in Europe that September, sharply curtailing transatlantic air service, Pan Am kept expanding its Pacific services.
 By May 1941, the clippers were flying down to Auckland New Zealand, and past Manila to Hong Kong and Singapore.
 Treasure Island was truly America's aerial gateway to world across the Pacific.

-Listen to A Radio Broadcast of Arrival of the California Clipper on Treasure Island, November 14, 1941
+Radio Broadcast of Arrival of the California Clipper on Treasure Island, November 14, 1941:

 With war looming, Uncle Sam saw the eminent value of a base at Treasure Island, and with the removal of the world's fair, the US Navy soon moved in, using some of the fair's "temporary" structures.
 Plans for runways were scrapped.
 Because Pan Am and its fleet of ocean-crossing clippers was integral to America's defense, there was no question but that the airline's base would remain.
 When war did arrive, on the wings of Japanese warplanes at Pearl Harbor, and across the vast Pacific basin, it severed the peaceful international air routes stretching out from Treasure Island.
 Pan Am planes, crews, and facilities were drafted into the war effort.
 For most of the next four years, Pan Am's Treasure Island base served the nation.
 The elegant clippers were joined by big military seaplanes, also operated by Pan Am crews, to be sent out across the Pacific on wartime missions.